ga-developers/ga-benchmark/README.md

 - [GluCat: Clifford Algebra Templates](https://github.com/penguian/glucat)
 - [Versor](http://versor.mat.ucsb.edu)

 The *Further Knowledge* section describes how to install the expected libraries and library generators, and how to make **ga-benchmark** recognize the existence of a solution to be compared, including custom ones not listed above.
+Notice that Gaalop and Garamon must be instrumented

 ## Building